draghuram/myotherblog/_posts/2016-06-05-wondergraph.md

 K'nex to build such a model.

 The result can be seen in the following Youtube videos.
-We have displayed the model in local Makerfaires and it has attracted the attention of children and adults alike.
+We have displayed the model in local Makerfaires and it has delighted children and adults alike.
 Enjoy!

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/JTh_dskHzuA" frameborder="0"